thegworld/gtx-browser/styleguide/c++/c++-features.md

 ## C++17 Banned Library Features {#library-blocklist-17}

-The following C++17 library features are not allowed in the Chromium codebase.
+The following C++17 library features are not allowed in the GTx Browser codebase.

 ### std::aligned_alloc <sup>[banned]</sup>